 Legislation has been passed in approximately 34 states precluding suits of the type brought by the municipalities mentioned above, and similar federal legislation has been introduced in the U.S. Congress.
 It passed the House by a 2-to-1 bipartisan majority and had over 54 co-sponsors in the Senate.
 It was considered by the Senate in February 2004, but failed to gain final passage after it was encumbered with numerous non-germane amendments.
 It was reintroduced in early 2005, and Senate hearings were held in March 2005.
-It is uncertain when it will be voted upon by either the Senate Judiciary Committee or the full Senate.
+The "Protection of Lawful Commerce in Arms Act" was passed by the U.S. Senate by a 2-to-1 margin in August, 2005.
+On October 20, 2005, the House passed this act with a bipartisan vote of 283-144, and this bill was signed by President Bush on October 26, 2005.
+Motions to dismiss the remaining cases will be filed when timely, based upon this new law.